yglcode/api-study-notes/README.md

    * use a small set of operations to manipulate the resource: open/close/read/write/seek
    * the api methods (read, write) use "typeless" data (void *), plain byte stream; all app specific data type info (pdf,jpeg,header,record...) are removed.

-   If we want our api to be "strongly-typed", keep app data type info in api, the abstraction will be bogged down by diff use cases.
+   If we want our api to be "strongly-typed", keep app data type info in api, the abstraction will be bogged down by different use cases.
 An abstraction promotes a particular view of system: focus on a particular set of "essential" concepts and hide others as "minor" details.

    How do we hide details in programming?